 Are your industrial AI initiatives stuck?
 Start with master data

 Industrial companies are rushing to adopt AI, advanced analytics, and many other digital systems that demand data to function.
-Yet few grasp what is the prerequisite for any success.
+Yet few grasp what the prerequisite is for any success.
 It’s well-managed master data, which too often is left in neglect.
 Start treating master data as the crown jewel in your company and stop losing productivity, making poor investments, and struggling with regulations.

 Master your master data – stop losing productivity, making poor investments, and struggling with regulations